mbreed-author/mbreed-author.github.io/index.md

 ---

 The e-book (2nd edition) is available through the Amazon Kindle Store.
-Click the button below to go to the book's page at your local Amazon store:
+Click the button below to go to the book page at your local Amazon store:

 [The Hammond Conjecture](https://mybook.to/conjecture){:.btn .center}{:target="_blank"}